zenitogr/Computer-Agent/src/agent/memory/prompt.md

   <Route>Retrieve</Route>
 </Option>

-NOTE: For now keep `Response` blank but after search for information user will update the entry.
+NOTE: For now keep `Response` and `Plan` blank but after search for information user will update the entry.

 #### Option 2: Store Information
 When an agent completes a task, and you need to store the details for future reference, the following format is used: